Big Brothers Big Sister's Overview

 - getting along better with their families

-- 368 Children in Greater Chattanooga (Hamilton, Bradley & Marion counties in Tennessee and Catoosa, Dade and Walker counties in Georgia) are being served through mentoring relationships.
+488 Children in Greater Chattanooga (Hamilton, Bradley & Marion counties in Tennessee and Catoosa, Dade and Walker counties in Georgia) were served through mentoring relationships.